USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_emissions.md

 !
 Label      |               |Surrogate| Species      |Mode  |Factor|      |
 'EVERYWHERE' , 'All'          ,'All'    ,'All'         ,'All' ,0.    ,'UNIT','o',
 ```
-Alternatively, individual streams can be zeroed by creating rules that refer to specific streams.
+Here, the 'o' operator regers to *overwrite* and will instruct DESID to change existing instructions that emission variables and CMAQ-species to the new Scale Factor.
+Additionally, individual streams can be zeroed by creating rules that refer to specific streams.
 ```
 !
 Region      | Stream Label  |Emission | CMAQ-        |Phase/|Scale |Basis |Op
 !
 Label      |               |Surrogate| Species      |Mode  |Factor|      |